Table of Contents 💡

 How to present a UX case study

-The most important aspect of giving an excellent UX case study presentation is showing that you can solve a business challenge.
+The most important part of an excellent UX case study presentation is showing you can solve a business challenge.
+To be more specific, you have to be able to solve your potential employer’s business challenge.

-Even though your main goal is to be there for the user, you can’t forget that you’re hired by a business to help that business make money.
-If you only talk about users and forget to mention how you can help your potential employer grow a business, you’re likely to miss out.
+If you only talk about users during your case study presentation and forget to mention how you can help your potential employer grow a business, you’re likely to miss out.

-Then there are also some basic job interview rules to consider.
-Let’s discuss those basics first.
+Then, there are several basic job interview rules to consider.
+Let’s discuss those first.

 Presentation basics